colinhiggs/pyramid-jsonapi/docs/source/api-creation.rst

   pj_api = pyramid_jsonapi.PyramidJSONAPI(config, models)

-  # Do something here like add an view for OPTIONS requests.
+  # Do something here like add a view for OPTIONS requests.

   pj_api.create_jsonapi_using_magic_and_pixie_dust()